 CONVENERS OF AN EXPERT SCIENCE PANEL

-- EXECUTIVE SUMMARY for decision-makers that summarizes the Panel's work and presents actions that can be taken now to address acidification and hypoxia.
+- MAJOR FINDINGS, RECOMMENDATIONS, AND ACTIONS that summarizes the Panel's main messages and presents actions that can be taken now to address OAH.

 Visit the Panel's products page to download these resources.